Developer: High Moon Studios

 The Good: Excellent chase scenes, fun context sensitive sections, gruesome and satisfying combat, superb audio and visuals, no Matt Damon

 The Bad: You have to have watched the movie or read the book to know what’s really going on, combat and shooting oversimplified, only one driving section, super short

-The Bourne Conspiracy is based off of the hit book and movie by author Robert Ludlum.
-I have good news for people who haven’t watched or read the book or movie; you didn’t have to too enjoy this.
-The game is about a trained assassin by the government who tries to find his true identity and runs into, and has to kill, the people in his way.
+The Bourne Conspiracy is based on the hit book and movie by author Robert Ludlum.
+I have good news for people who haven’t watched or read the book or movie; you didn’t have to enjoy this.
+The game is about a trained assassin by the government who tries to find his true identity and runs into and has to kill, the people in his way.
 While the plot is a bit confusing the voice acting is superb and the game uses the Unreal engine (Gears of War) and the game just looks and sounds amazing.

 While the game is full of so much action it doesn’t last long clocking in at about 5-6 hours.
 There is no multiplayer what-so-ever and the extras are a bit lame.
 If you’re looking for an awesome action rental then look no further than The Bourne Conspiracy.